kubemq-io/docs/docs/get_started/rpc.md

  kubemqctl commands rec "hello-command" -a
 ```

 When connected, the stream will block until receiving a command.
-Once a command will be received kubemqctl automatically will send a Response.
+Once a command will be received, kubemqctl automatically will send a Response.

 </template>